 He is the author of articles published in journals such as the Quarterly Journal of Economics, the American Economic Review, the Review of Economic Studies, and of two books.
 His research focuses on the accumulation, distribution, and taxation of global wealth and has renewed the analysis of the macroeconomic and distributional implications of globalization.

 In a series of papers and in his book The Hidden Wealth of Nations, he has developed methods to measure the wealth held in tax havens.
-This research finds that about 8% of the world’s household financial wealth is held in tax havens, with large variation across countries — from a few percent in Scandinavia to 50% in Russia.
-Data leaked from offshore financial institutions (such as the Panama Papers) suggest that offshore wealth is highly concentrated and frequently evades taxation.
+This research finds that about 8% of the world’s household financial wealth is held in tax havens, with large variation across countries—from a few percent in Scandinavia to 50% in Russia.
+Data leaked from offshore financial institutions (such as the Panama Papers) suggest that offshore wealth is highly concentrated and frequently evades taxation absent cross-border information exchange.

 A second strand of research combines theory and empirics to quantify the redistributive effects of international tax competition.
 The results suggest that close to 40% of multinational corporate profits are shifted to tax havens globally and more than 50% for US multinationals.
 This profit shifting has redistributive implications across countries and social groups.
 Granular results of this research, available at MissingProfits.world, make it possible to assess alternative forms of taxation of multinational companies, such as minimum taxes and the use of apportionment formulas.